What is Dental Attrition?

 To effectively treat a case like this, our dentists at Werschky & Lewis Family Dentistry in Grand Blanc, Michigan might recommend a crown.
-This is a standard dental restoration that effectively replicates the entire tooth enamel layer, cast in a special material that will resist future attrition and potential tooth decay.
+This is a standard dental restoration that effectively replicates the entire tooth enamel layer, cast in a special material that will resist future tooth attrition and potential tooth decay.

 To properly anchor your crown in place, your dentist will use a drill to remove any existing tooth enamel.
 This will create an abutment post of healthy dentin surrounding the softer internal pulp and root of the tooth.

 One of our highly-trained technicians will cast an impression of the abutment and the position of all relative teeth in the area.
-Then your dentist will secure a temporary crown is over the abutment to protect it, while our professional dental lab works to create the final crown.
+Then your dentist will secure a temporary crown over the abutment to protect it, while our professional dental lab works to create the final crown.

 We will call you to schedule a second appointment when your new crown is ready.
 This appointment will be brief as the temporary crown is removed and your permanent crown is cemented into place.